-October 1, 2020
+October 1, 2022

-In its website, District government defines the DZE designation as follows: "Enterprise Zones and Economic Development Zones are both areas in the District designated by law to provide special initiatives that stimulate economic growth and job development.
+in its website, District government defines the DZE designation as follows: "Enterprise Zones and Economic Development Zones are both areas in the District designated by law to provide special initiatives that stimulate economic growth and job development.
 Programs include taxable and tax-exempt revenue bonds to finance the acquisition, construction and renovation of a wide array of capital projects owned by private enterprises and nonprofit institutions; wage credits and additional expensing allowance; a zero federal capital-gains tax rate on certain investments; and tax-exempt bond financing.
 Businesses that are located within either of these zones and have received a "DZE" certification from DSLBD will also be eligible for two preference points and a two-percent price reduction for proposals and bids.
-Select an icon to the left to see the boundaries of either zone and print the maps to help you choose your business location."
-Downloaded 9/23/13 from http://lsdbe.dslbd.dc.gov/public/ezl/.